patternfly/patternfly-elements/docs/content/develop/step-2d.md

 }
 ```

-Here we set the state of `pfe-c-following` to false on our element.
+Here we set the state of `following` to false on our element.

 ## Getter, Setter, and Element State